 What are you looking for?

 It’s very important that you outline your requirements clearly and concisely.
 Being direct means you are more likely to attract those with the right skills.
 Vague job descriptions that don’t detail the role will only attract generic applications, which likely won’t fit the bill.
 Take some advice from the number 1 aviation job site in the UK – being niche works, and you’re much more likely to receive quality over quantity this way.
 The more targeted your job advert, the better the chances you have of attracting top talent.
 Particularly if you require individuals with specific qualifications or industry experience.

 Jobseekers want a positive environment they can thrive in.
 Ask yourself, why should someone apply to my role?
 A percentage of that answer will be surrounding the job on offer itself, but it should also boil down to the type of company you are, and why everyone enjoys working there.

 Make it sound like you

 Generic job adverts that provide no insight to your company do no justice.
 Is your company great – is it recognised worldwide?
 Prove it, with a unique and creative job advert.
 If you were British Airways, you would likely boast your popular, professional brand, but even if you’re not, there should be something about your job advert that no other job advert could compare to.

 Is your company energetic?
 Fast-paced?
 Ahead of the curve?
-Tell them what it’s all about, and already you have a uniquely developed job advert that reads totally different to the other generic job ads on Indeed, CV Library etc.
+Tell them what it’s all about, and already you have a uniquely developed job advert that reads totally different to the other generic job ads on job boards.

 Just one more piece of advice – before you post your job advert with us, remember that the first sentence is most likely to sell.
 Make it strong, attractive and unique.
 Then, once you have them reading, all you have to do is make sure the rest of your job ad delivers!

-If you have any questions about how to improve your job advert, we’re just a phone call away: 01772 978085
+If you have any questions about how to improve your job advert, we’re just a phone call away on + 44 1772 978085